Back to 'Who can apply for Carer Support Payment'

 • breaks from caring

-• support if you’re working or studying while caring
+• support if you work or study while caring

 • support when your caring role ends